kumakichi3173/Simon-Says_object/README.md

 # Simon-Says_object
-Object Oriented version code.
+Object oriented version code.
 The object file simply organizes the code in a more object orientated way.